ceane/la/README.md

   - [x] Dating app concept named: 🌕 nocturnal
   * iOS 11 (ARKit, CoreML)
   * Dropbox Paper 💡
+  * **Began learning & prioritized F# as one of my primary code langs.**
+  * What does my life look like 50 years from now?
+    * Genetic engineering?
+    *

+* 📖 Reading List and Events (code, ai, technical)
+  * RubyConf in Kansas City

 ## 2016 / career